-Everything I’ve discussed so far is brought together in the Enjin Smart Wallet.
+Everything I’ve discussed is brought together in the Enjin Smart Wallet.
 The Smart Wallet supports Bitcoin, Ethereum, Litecoin, Enjin Coin, and all the ERC-20 coins.
-More importantly, it also supports all your virtual items from every Trusted Platform you add, and synchs effortlessly to your Ethereum address.
+More importantly, it supports all your virtual items from every Trusted Platform you add and synchs effortlessly to your Ethereum address.
 That includes ERC-721 and ERC-1155 items.

 Enjin Wallet UI.
 Source: Google Play

-The Enjin Smart Wallet was created with security firmly in mind, and one of the best security features is the Secure Keyboard that was developed for the Enjin Smart Wallet.
+The Enjin Smart Wallet was created with security firmly in mind.
+One of the best security features is the Secure Keyboard developed for the Enjin Smart Wallet.

-This keyboard is natively part of the app and it prevents any keyloggers or snoopers from seeing or capturing anything you type – including passwords and private keys.
-And for those who are especially security conscious, the wallet can even be setup to randomize your keys.
+This keyboard is natively part of the app.
+It prevents keyloggers or snoopers from seeing or capturing anything you type – including passwords and private keys.
+And for those who are especially security conscious, the wallet can even be set up to randomize your keys.

-Adding further to the security of the wallet is two separate layers of cryptography.
-The hardware level includes Advanced Encryption Standard and the software uses custom software encryption to encrypt any data processed by the wallet.
+Adding further to the wallet’s security are two separate layers of cryptography.
+The hardware level includes Advanced Encryption Standard.
+The software uses custom software encryption to encrypt any data processed by the wallet.
 The wallet will also block any recording or screenshots of the wallet itself right at the operating system level.

-If you aren’t interested in all these features and security you can also store your Enjin Coins in any ERC-20 compatible wallet, such as MyEtherWallet, MetaMask, or one of the secure hardware wallets.
+If you aren’t interested in all these security features, you can also store your Enjin Coins in any ERC-20 compatible wallet, such as MyEtherWallet, MetaMask, or one of the secure hardware wallets.